Manuel José Othón: Literary life

 Othón began writing poetry at the age of 13.
 At 21, he began to publish his works under the name of Poesías.
 Three years later he published another poetry book.
 He wrote his most well-known poem Idilio salvaje in 1906.

 Death and legacy

 Othón died in San Luis Potosí on November 28, 1906.
-His remains were moved to The Rotunda of Illustrious People of the Panteón de Dolores in Mexico City in 1964.
+In 1964, his remains were interred at the Rotunda of Illustrious Persons.
 Some of his work was published after his death in 1906.